justin-marian/double-pendulum/README.md

 The Double Pendulum is a `MATLAB` code that simulates the **motion of three double pendulum systems** with different physical parameters.
 It calculates the motion of each pendulum using recurrence relations and then visualizes the motion using graphical simulation.

-The dynamics of the double pendulum are described using **Lagrangian mechanics** and **Runge-Kutta (RK4)**, which provides a more elegant and efficient way to derive the equations of motion for complex systems like the double pendulum.
+The dynamics of the double pendulum are described using **Lagrangian mechanics** and **Runge-Kutta (RK4)**, which provides a more elegant and efficient way to derive the equations of motion for complex systems.

 <div style="display: flex; justify-content: space-between;">
     <img src="/images/three_double_pendulums.png" alt="VELOCITY_POSITION_CURVE" style="width: 49%; height: auto;" />